openshift/ci-docs/content/en/docs/release-oversight/disruption-testing/code-implementation.md

 {{% /alert %}}

-To measure our ability to provide upgrades to OCP clusters with minimal downtime the Disruption Testing framework monitors select backends and records disruptions in the backend service availability.
+To measure our ability to provide upgrades to OCP clusters with minimal downtime, the Disruption Testing framework monitors select backends and records disruptions in the backend service availability.
 This document serves as an overview of the framework used to provide disruption testing and how to configure new disruption tests when needed